_._ _,-'""`-._

 profile="unconfined" name="crun" pid=NNNN comm="aa-rootns"

-What this is and isn't
+what this is and isn't

-Why this is hard to fix
+why this is hard to fix

-Strip userns, rule from crun / chrome profiles chrome's sandbox, crun's containers, podman rootless, every browser tab.
-Both binaries need userns to function.
+Strip userns, rule from crun / chrome profiles chrome's sandbox, crun's containers, podman rootless, every browser tab. both binaries need userns to function.

 for f in /etc/apparmor.d/* /etc/apparmor.d/*.d/*; do